Everything car insurance, all at your fingertips

 Root makes it easy to customize your coverage online or in the app.
 Add what you want—leave off what you don’t.
 Make policy adjustments and immediately see how any changes will impact the price of your policy.
-We’ll make sure you have California’s required insurance coverage.
+We’ll make sure you meet California’s minimum auto insurance requirements.
 When you want to make a change, just open the app or go online to easily modify your policy.
 See all coverages.

 Access your insurance card and submit your claim in about 3 minutes—it can all be done through our app.
 Or you can call one of our Customer Service Representatives.
 It doesn’t get much easier than that.

 To legally operate a vehicle in California, drivers are required to be able to pay for damages and injuries that they cause in car accidents.
 There are several options to show proof of financial responsibility, including buying Liability coverage.
 California requires insurance companies to provide electronic proof of insurance information to the DMV.
 The DMV uses this record to verify your proof of financial responsibility.

 You’re required to show proof of insurance or financial responsibility if you’re stopped by a police officer or involved in a car accident, as well as your driver’s license and car registration.
 You will also need proof of insurance or financial responsibility when you register your car for the first time or renew a registration.